Magical Tetris Challenge

-The game was also released in arcades on Seta's Aleck 64.

 Console version

 This version is played as one of four characters: Mickey Mouse, Minnie Mouse, Donald Duck, or Goofy, Three game modes are available: Magical Tetris, Updown Tetris, and an Endless mode.
 Magical and Updown Tetris can be played under Story Mode or in Versus Multiplayer.

 Magical Tetris

 In Magical Tetris, the player is pitted against an opponent, which is either the A.I. in Story or Endless Modes or another player in Versus Mode.
 Players control the standard seven Tetris pieces, race to make lines (and consecutive line clears, called combos), and attack the other player.
 The attacked player receives a set of "magical" pieces, which range from pentomino pieces to square blocks and even very large (up to 5x5-block sized) pieces.
 Players can also counter one another by making multiple lines to send the pieces back to their opponent.
 Because of the pentomino pieces, it is possible for a player to clear five lines at once (called a Pentris) using a 5-block straight piece.